eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - eBPF for profiling: [eBPF for profiling](https://www.groundcover.com/ebpf/ebpf-profiling), eBPF for CPU scheduling: [eBPF for CPU scheduling](https://research.google/pubs/ghost-fast-and-flexible-user-space-delegation-of-linux-scheduling/)
 - Paper's about ML for memory management in kernel: [Predicting Dynamic Properties of Heap Allocations](https://dl.acm.org/doi/pdf/10.1145/3591195.3595275) and [Towards a Machine Learning-Assisted Kernel with LAKE](https://dl.acm.org/doi/pdf/10.1145/3575693.3575697)
 - State of the art far memory allocation [Pond](https://arxiv.org/abs/2203.00241), [Memtis](https://dl.acm.org/doi/10.1145/3600006.3613167), [MIRA](https://cseweb.ucsd.edu/~yiying/Mira-SOSP23.pdf) and [TMTS](https://www.micahlerner.com/assets/pdf/adaptable.pdf)

-## VirtIO devices memory address translation fastpath

-The triple address translation from physical VirtIO to the userspace memory is a performance bottleneck.
-It requires the DPA to HPA to physical memory translation.
-The VirtIO devices memory address translation fastpath project aims to develop a fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
-Also, the side channel attack increases the threats for core isolation for the Cloud Vendors.
-Leveraging BPFTime to design a safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation enables safe, efficient and low-latency memory access for VirtIO devices.

-### Project Overview

-- Time Cost: ~350 hours
-- Difficulty Level: Hard
-- Mentors: Yiwei Yang (<yyang363@ucsc.edu>) Yusheng Zheng (<yunwei356@gmail.com>)

-### Objectives

-- Develop a fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
-- Design a safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation.

-### Expected Outcomes

-- A fastpath for VirtIO devices memory address translation, reducing the overhead of the triple address translation and improving the performance of VirtIO devices.
-- A safe fastpath primitive message passing for dedicated application access to VirtIO devices memory address translation.

-### Prerequisites and Skills

-- Proficiency in C/C++ and system programming.
-- Understanding of VirtIO devices, micro kernel and memory address translation.
-- Familiarity with user-space and kernel-space programming paradigms.
-- Experience with developing and testing eBPF programs is highly advantageous.

-### Reference and Issue

-- Recent paper about offloading userspace program to kernel NVMe device [XRP](https://www.usenix.org/system/files/osdi22-zhong_1.pdf)
-- Paper about the fastpath and offloading for DPU [DPFS](https://github.com/IBM/DPFS), [M3](https://os.inf.tu-dresden.de/papers_ps/asmussen-m3-asplos16.pdf)
-- Youtube video about the fastpath for VirtIO [VirtIO](https://www.youtube.com/watch?v=nTMls33dG8Q)

 ## Large Language Model specific metrics observability in BPFTime